smalobastawi/pindrop_web/ADMIN_PANEL_GUIDE.md

 ## Conclusion

-The PinDrop admin panel provides a comprehensive, secure, and scalable solution for managing your delivery platform.
+The RiderApp admin panel provides a comprehensive, secure, and scalable solution for managing your delivery platform.
 With role-based permissions, extensive audit logging, and a modern responsive interface, administrators can efficiently manage all aspects of the system.

 The implementation is production-ready and includes all the essential features needed to manage customers, users, settings, and system operations.
 The modular design allows for easy extension and customization based on your specific business needs.